duybeobn1/PostureHumanoid/README.md

   - from layer 3 of encoder => joined with output of layer 1 of encoder by concatenation
   - from layer 1 of encoder => joined with output of layer 3 of encoder by concatenation
 - self-attention layer of 1st decoding layer.

+**Image Size & Skeleton architecture**
+Raising the *self.image_size* parmater has shown to improve the model's performances.
+However, is significantly inscreases the length of each training epoch.
+We chose `self.image_size = 256`for our final version of the model (*DanceGenGAN_256_256.pth*)

+We also updated the *VideoSkeleton.py* file :
+- changed the default newVideoWidth from 256 to 512 (both in the init method and the main block).
+- implemented and used the crop_with_padding helper function inside cropAndSke.
+When a person moves to the very edge of the camera frame, a standard crop would either fail (crash) or distort the image because the required area "doesn't exist."
+This function adds black pixels (padding) to fill the void, ensuring every extracted image has the exact same dimensions without crashing.
+- updated the creation of the empty canvas to use self.ske_height_crop and self.ske_width_crop.
+This ensures that when run VideoSkeleton.py to test data, the window displays the full, high-resolution cropped images, allowing to visually verify that the data is indeed sharp before training. ( U-net GAN)